allenlin90/programmingLearning/javascriptLearning/javascriptInfo/README.md

 #### Exercise 3 - Sort in decreasing order
 1. Sort elements of an `Array` to decreasing order.
-1. First approach. `.sort()` method takes a function and check adjacent elements one by one.
+1. Attemptive solution. `.sort()` method takes a function and check adjacent elements one by one.
 If the function returns positive nubmer, the `Array` will be sorted in "**descending**" order.
 If the function returns negative, the `Array` will be sorted in "**ascending**" order.
     ```js
     let arr = [5, 2, 1, -10, 8];
     arr.sort((a, b) => ((a-b) < 0) ?
 1 : -1 );